nimoos/quasar-boilerplate/README.md

 - vuex
 - dexie
 - axios
-Instead of using axios that calls api repquests from server, dexie.js is used to show how data flow in vuex works.
+Instead of using axios that calls api requests from server, dexie.js is used to show how data flow in vuex works.

 ## Install the dependencies
 ```bash